Plan Your Perfect Day in Nashville

 The Ryman Auditorium is known as the church of country music.
 Almost every night of the year, you'll be able to catch a show.
 The Ryman is located just off Broadway.
 If you are staying downtown, you'll be able to walk.
 It backs up to Tootsies, the most famous honky-tonk in Nashville.

-The Ryman started as a church but to help pay down the debt started allowing secular music to be played.
-Today it hosts comedians, country, rock, and everything in between.
+The Ryman started as a church, but to help pay down the debt, it started allowing secular music to be played.
+Today, it hosts comedians, country, rock, and everything in between.

 You can't miss the Ryman, so I suggest jumping on their website and grabbing a ticket to whatever is available while you are in town.
 They also offer backstage tours that are worth exploring.